aiven/devportal/docs/tools/cli/service/flink.rst

   * - ``--table-name``
     - The Flink table name
   * - ``--kafka-topic``
-    - The Aiven for Apache Kafka topic to be used as source/sink (Only for Kafka integrations)
+    - The Aiven for Apache Kafka® topic to be used as source/sink (Only for Kafka integrations)
   * - ``--kafka-connector-type``
     - The :doc:`Flink connector type for Apache Kafka </docs/products/flink/concepts/kafka-connectors>`; possible values are ``upsert-kafka`` and ``kafka``
   * - ``--kafka-key-format``